ArrowrIcon Home icon

 Copper cooking pots

-Copper was a better conductor of heat than cast iron.
+Copper was an even better conductor of heat than cast iron.
 So copper pots could be made thinner than cast iron ones.
 This made them lighter and they cooked more quicker.

-However, copper was much more expensive.
-So it was mainly found in reasonably well-off homes, and cast iron continued its use in the houses of ordinary people.
+However, copper was much more expensive than cast iron.
+So it was mainly found in reasonably well-off homes, while cast iron continued its use in the houses of ordinary people.

 Cleaning the pots

-As there were no non-stick surfaces, it was very hard and time-consuming to clean a saucepan after use, as I remember from experience and to my cost in the 1940s and early 1950s.
+As there were no non-stick surfaces, it was very hard and time-consuming to clean a saucepan after use, as I remember to my cost.

 Tarnished copper saucepans